rclone/rclone/MANUAL.md

 as they can't be used in JSON strings.

 <!--- autogenerated options start - DO NOT EDIT, instead edit fs.RegInfo in backend/putio/putio.go then run make backenddocs -->
+### Advanced Options

+Here are the advanced options specific to putio (Put.io).

+#### --putio-encoding

+This sets the encoding for the backend.

+See: the [encoding section in the overview](/overview/#encoding) for more info.

+- Config:      encoding
+- Env Var:     RCLONE_PUTIO_ENCODING
+- Type:        MultiEncoder
+- Default:     Slash,BackSlash,Del,Ctl,InvalidUtf8,Dot

 <!--- autogenerated options stop -->

 SFTP